ciuccislab/quasiGP/README.md

 pandas

 # Tutorials
-1. **ex1_1xZARC Model.ipynb**: this notebook gives detail procedure of how to recover the DRT from the multiple EIS data from 1xZARC model for frequency range from 1E-2 Hz to 1E6 Hz with 10 points per decade.
+1. **ex1_1xZARC Model.ipynb**: This notebook demonstrates how to deconvolve DRTs from multiple EIS spectra (from 1xZARC model) over a frequency range of 1E-2 to 1E6 Hz with 10 points per decade.
-2. **ex2_double ZARC Model.ipynb** : this notebook demonstrates how the qGP-DRT can capture separated timescales with two ZARC models arranged in series.
-The frequency range is from 1E-2 Hz to 1E6 Hz with 10 ppd.
+2. **ex2_2xZARC Model.ipynb**: This notebook shows how the qGP-DRT method captures distant timescales using 2xZARC models in series, using the same frequency range as in **ex1_1xZARC Model.ipynb**.
-3. **ex3_LFP.ipynb** : this notebook displays the DRT analysis of the LFP impedance spectra from Lithium-metal cathode.
-The real experimental EIS data is read from a csv file, the recovered DRTs and impedances are compared with DRTtools and ECM.
+3. **ex3_LFP.ipynb**: This notebook examines a lithium-ion battery with an LiFePO4 (LFP) cathode, lithium-metal anode, and 1M LiPF6 in a 1:1 ethylene carbonate carbonate electrolyte.
+EIS data were collected from 0.1 Hz to 7 MHz at a 5C rate for cycles 30, 60, 90, and 120.

 # Citation